 Dispatch From Amsterdam in the Corona Era

-Updates and check-ins continue to pour in from Untours staff in Europe.
+Updates and check-ins continue to pour in from UnTours staff in Europe.
 Here is the latest from the Netherlands, an update from Edmund, our colleague and friend in Amsterdam.

 Amsterdam today reminds me of Sunday mornings a long, long time ago.
 Deserted, quiet, and serene.
 This was of course before the center of Amsterdam was turned into a 24/7 amusement park.